-- 2. Impartiality.
+- 2. Attorney-Client and Work-Product Obligations.
+All individuals involved in the processes under this Plan must protect attorney-client and work-product privileged communications.
+See Code of Conduct for Federal Public Defender Employees, Canon 3(D). - 3.
+Impartiality.
 All investigations, hearings, and other processes under this Plan must be conducted in a thorough, fair, and impartial manner.
-The EDR Coordinator, the Circuit Director of Workplace Relations, and the Presiding Judicial Officer must be impartial and may not act as an advocate for either Party.
-The EDR Coordinator, Circuit Director of Workplace Relations, or Presiding Judicial Officer must recuse if he or she participated in, witnessed, or was otherwise involved with the conduct or employment action giving rise to the claim.
-Recusal of these individuals is also required if the matter creates an actual conflict or the appearance of a conflict. - 3.
+The COA or FPDO EDR Coordinator, the Circuit DWR, and the Presiding Judicial Officer must be impartial and may not act as an advocate for either Party.
+The EDR Coordinators, Circuit DWR, or Presiding Judicial Officer must recuse if he or she participated in, witnessed, or was otherwise involved with the conduct or employment action giving rise to the claim.
+Recusal of these individuals is also required if the matter creates an actual conflict or the appearance of a conflict. - 4.
 Right to representation.
-Both the Employee and the Employing Office responsible for providing any remedy have the right to be represented by an attorney or other person of their choice at their own expense.
-Another Employee may assist the Employee or Employing Office if doing so will not constitute a conflict of interest or unduly interfere with his or her duties, as determined by the assisting Employee's appointing officer. - 4.
+Both the Employee and the FPDO responsible for providing any remedy have the right to be represented by an attorney or other person of their choice at their own expense.
+Another Employee may assist the Employee or FPDO if doing so will not constitute a conflict of interest or unduly interfere with his or her duties, as determined by the assisting Employee's appointing officer. - 5.
 Interim Relief.
-An Employee, including a law clerk or other chambers employee, who pursues any of the options under this Plan may request transfer, an alternative work arrangement, or administrative leave if the Employee alleges egregious conduct by a supervisor, Unit Executive, or Judge that makes it untenable to continue working for that person.
-Any such request must be made to the Unit Executive or Chief Judge, as appropriate, to determine appropriate interim relief, if any, taking into consideration the impact on any Employing Office.
+An Employee who pursues any of the options under this Plan may request transfer, an alternative work arrangement, or administrative leave if the Employee alleges egregious conduct by a supervisor or the FPD that makes it untenable to continue working for that person.
+Any such request must be made to the FPD (or Chief Circuit Judge, if the FPD is the subject of the allegations) to determine appropriate interim relief, if any, taking into consideration the impact on the FPDO.